-In the most recent development in the battle between Airbnb and the hotel industry, AirDNA has developed market intelligence tool to provide Airbnb hosts with unprecedented access to market data such as seasonality trends, revenue growth, and demand (among many others).
+In the most recent development in the battle between Airbnb and the hotel industry, AirDNA has developed a market intelligence tool to provide Airbnb hosts with unprecedented access to market data such as seasonality trends, revenue growth, and demand (among many others).

 While AirDNA is not associated with Airbnb, the company aims to put key business intelligence directly in the hands of the hosts, allowing them to make informed pricing and investment decisions.

 Previously, hotels held the advantage with respect to such business intelligence, as a proper platform for analyzing market-wide Airbnb data was unavailable.
-Scott Shatford, CEO of AirDNA, is quoted saying, “Airbnb hosts have been operating in an informational vacuum” — trend that his company is looking to change with its new offering, Market Minder.
+Scott Shatford, CEO of AirDNA, is quoted saying, “Airbnb hosts have been operating in an informational vacuum” — a trend that his company is looking to change with its new offering, Market Minder.

 Now with a more level playing field between Airbnb hosts and hotels, the two competitors will find themselves needing to differentiate their offerings and tailor a unique customer experience to each of their guests in the midst of radically changing customer expectations.
 For customers, this means that we should expect continuously improving levels of service between these providers as their competition heats up.